 Topeka is a very small town located in the state of Indiana.
-With a population of 1,200 people and two constituent neighborhoods, Topeka is the 289th largest community in Indiana.
+With a population of 1,225 people and two constituent neighborhoods, Topeka is the 289th largest community in Indiana.
+Topeka has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 The overall crime rate in Topeka is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.